Yoshinobu Yamamoto Throws Complete Game to Lead Dodgers to World Series Game 2 Win

 Yoshinobu Yamamoto had a great outing for the Dodgers, throwing his second straight complete game while allowing only one run.
 He has been fantastic for the Dodgers this postseason, posting a 1.59 ERA through his four starts in October.

-The last player to throw consecutive complete games in the postseason was Curt Schilling in 2001 with the Arizona Diamondbacks, when he threw all nine innings in consecutive games against the New York Yankees in the World Series.
+The last player to throw consecutive complete games in the postseason was Curt Schilling in 2001 with the Arizona Diamondbacks, when he threw all nine innings in three consecutive games against the St. Louis Cardinals and Atlanta Braves.

 The Dodgers took a lead early against former division rival Kevin Gausman, with Will Smith scoring Freddie Freeman in the top of the first inning after Freeman doubled to right.